IndigoBeetle/KwyllDocs/docs/logic/nodes/get_object_flags.md

 : An object reference port that provides a reference to the object to query the flags on.
   If this is not connected, and the logic is on an object, the current object will be used.

-Intersect Objects
-: The value of the intersect objects flag.
-This is bit 2, if the flag is set the result will be 4.

 Collide Bg
 : The value of the collides with background flag.
 This is bit 1, if the flag is set the result